SUBMISSION >>> REVIEW >>> DECISION

 EXEMPTION FROM FULL-BOARD REVIEW

 Proposals are exempt from REB review when there is negligible risk arising as a result of the conduct of the research project or when the information being collected is available from the public domain.

-The determination of whether or not a particular research is exempt from review is made by the XU REB, not the researcher.
-A Letter of Exemption from Ethical Review is communicated to the Principal Investigator within seven (7) working days from receipt of complete package.
+The final determination of whether or not a particular research is exempt from review is made by the XU REB, not the researcher.
+A Letter of Exemption from Ethical Review is communicated to the Principal Investigator within one week from receipt of complete package.

 A proposal is circulated for expedited review when the research procedures present no more than minimal risk to the research participants or communities.
 “Minimal risk” would be defined as one which may be anticipated as harm or discomfort not greater than that encountered in routine daily life activities of general population or during the performance of routine physical or psychological examinations or tests.
 The REO Administrative Staff forwards the complete package submission to primary reviewers.

 Protocols presenting more than minimal risk, those which do not qualify for exemption or expedited review, and projects that involve vulnerable population and special groups will be subjected to full committee review.